-6.19 In light of the strong community support expressed for the retention of Areas of Separation designations, the policy indicates that the important gaps between Market Harborough and Lubenham and Market Harborough and Great Bowden are protected and identified as separation areas.
+- 6.18 In light of the strong community support expressed for the retention of Areas of Separation designations, the policy indicates that the important gaps between Market Harborough and Lubenham and Market Harborough and Great Bowden are protected and identified as separation areas.
 Detailed boundaries will be defined as part of the Allocations DPD.
-These areas will perform multiple functions to serve

-- both their local and wider urban communities so that their contribution to the District's Green Infrastructure network is maximised - 6.20 Further explanation of the approaches to Housing Choice and Affordability, Town Centre and Retailing, Enabling Economic Development and Green Infrastructure, as referred to within this policy is provided under policies 3, 6, 7 and 8.
+These areas will perform multiple functions to serve both their local and wider urban communities so that their contribution to the District's Green Infrastructure network is maximised - 6.19 Further explanation of the approaches to Delivering Housing Choice and Affordability, Improving Town Centres and Retailing, Enabling Employment and Business Development and Protecting and Enhancing Green Infrastructure, as referred to within this policy is provided under Policies CS3, CS6, CS7 and CS8.

-Policy 14: Lutterworth
+Policy CS14: Lutterworth

-- 6.21 Lutterworth is a small market town and Key Centre in the District on the southern fringe of Leicestershire.
+- 6.20 Lutterworth is a small market town and Key Centre in the District on the southern fringe of Leicestershire.
 Like Market Harborough, it is influenced as much by its position on the County border near Warwickshire and Northamptonshire as much as by Leicester and Leicestershire.
 The town developed as a coaching stop on the route from Leicester to Oxford and London but in the twentieth century research and engineering industries developed, often utilising the testing facilities available in nearby former world war two airbases.
 Magna Park, one of the first and largest dedicated freight distribution parks was developed on Bitteswell Aerodrome in the 1980's.
 Today Lutterworth continues to be influenced heavily by transportation, with the M1 and A5 on each side of the town and the A426 linking to the M6 passing through the town centre.
-Owing to the volume of traffic in particular HGVs in the town centre, Lutterworth town centre is the only Air Quality Management Area in the District. - 6.22 This strategy helps to deliver spatial objectives 1 (meeting strategic housing needs) 2 (fostering economic growth) 3 (new development located in sustainable locations), 4 (secure provision of accessible community services, open spaces and infrastructure), 5 (protect settlement pattern), 7 (protecting and promoting economic viability of towns and rural centres) 9 (reducing impact of traffic) 12, (promote sustainable growth of tourism) and 13 (locate new development in areas to minimise flood risk).
+Owing to the volume of traffic in particular HGVs in the town centre, Lutterworth town centre is the only Air Quality Management Area in the District. - 6.21 This strategy helps to deliver Strategic Objectives 1 (meeting strategic housing needs), 2 (fostering economic growth), 3 (new development located in sustainable locations), 4 (secure provision of accessible community services, open spaces and infrastructure), 5 (protect settlement pattern), 7 (protecting and promoting economic viability of towns and rural centres) 9 (reducing impact of traffic), 12 (promote sustainable growth of tourism) and 13 (locate new development in areas to minimise flood risk).

-Policy 14: Lutterworth
+Policy CS14: Lutterworth

-Lutterworth will develop as a Key Centre for the District to provide employment, retail, leisure and community facilities to serve the settlement and its catchment area; in a manner which seeks to create a more attractive environment for businesses and visitors to the town centre.
+Lutterworth will develop as a Key Centre for the District to provide new housing, employment, retail, leisure and community facilities to serve the settlement and its catchment area; in a manner which seeks to create a more attractive environment for businesses and visitors to the town centre.